dhrumin75/fitgenie/README.md

 ## Next Steps

 - Add an options page for configuring the Gemini API key within the extension UI.
-- Harden product detection (e.g., by injecting a dedicated overlay UI).
+- Add a keyboard shortcut and in-popup cancel option for capture mode.
 - Persist try-on history and allow comparisons between different outfits.
 - Extend content security policies if the popup needs third-party resources.